AvePoint/FLY-Migration/PowerShell/README.md

 Run Import-FLYMigration.ps1 with Administrator rights.

 ## Update Certificate Policy for PowerShell
-Run the scripts below, to update the certificae policy.
+Run the scripts below, to update the certificate policy.

 ```powershell
 Add-Type @"